 International students holding F-1 visas are eligible to work legally in the United States under Curricular Practical Training (CPT) and/or Optional Practical Training (OPT).
-The Cooperative Education program at Georgia Tech meets the criteria of both CPT and OPT.
+The Graduate Internship Program at Georgia Tech meets the criteria of both CPT and OPT.
 Students must be in F-1 status for at least two semesters before they are eligible to work off-campus using either CPT or OPT.

-Graduate Cooperative Education (Graduate Co-op) International students use the CPT work authorization, only, when working with C2D2.
-Their use of the OPT work authorization must be coordinated through the Office of International Education.
+International students participating in the Graduate Internship Program use the CPT work authorization, only, when working with C2D2.
+Use of the OPT work authorization must be coordinated through the Office of International Education (OIE).

-The validity of the I-20 Certification of Eligibility is canceled for F-1 Students participating in the Work Abroad program who are absent from the United States for five months or longer.
+The validity of the I-20 Certification of Eligibility is canceled for F-1 Students participating in the Global Internship Program who are absent from the United States for five months or longer.
 In order to receive a new I-20 Certification, the student must provide financial documents to the Office of International Education.
 In addition, if the student has not been enrolled for two or more semesters, he/she will need to be re-admitted by the Registrar’s Office (http://www.registrar.gatech.edu/students/readmission.ph) before an I-20 Certification can be reissued.

 Upon receipt of the new I-20, the student is required to pay a $100 SEVIS (Student and Exchange Visitor Information System) fee, payable at: http://www.fmjfee.com.
 SEVIS is an Internet-based system that maintains accurate and current information on non-immigrant students, exchange visitors and their dependents.